-With the arrival of Red Dwarf X on British TV screens last October, fans of the show have had the chance to see the first full series of the cult comedy classic in over a decade.
+With the arrival of Red Dwarf X on British TV screens in October 2012, fans of the show have had the chance to see the first full series of the cult comedy classic in over a decade.
 Red Dwarf X, or series 10 if your core program cannot process Roman Numerals, consists of six 30 minute episodes.
 Just like Back To Earth in 2009, the new series aired on UK comedy channel Dave rather than the show’s one-time home of BBC 2.
 The entire series, along with over two hours of never broadcast bonus material, has since been released on DVD and Blu-Ray in the UK, US, and Australia.

 With filming taking place during December 2011 and January 2012 at Shepperton Studios before a live studio audience, the end result is one that sees the show returning to doing what it does best.
 And, thanks to the interior of the ship now having a much grittier and more industrial look than the futuristic luminous style used in Back To Earth, stylistically Red Dwarf X looks very similar to series 3 to 5.
-Of course there is the occasional off-ship juant to the odd derelict ship or space station thrown in, but there are also a couple of episodes where the action takes place entirely on board Red Dwarf itself.
+Of course there is the occasional off-ship jaunt to the odd derelict ship or space station thrown in, but there are also a couple of episodes where the action takes place entirely on board Red Dwarf itself.
 These are very reminiscent of the earliest episodes from series 1, where the show excelled as a character driven comedy which just happened to use science fiction as plot devices.

 Although the cast all seem to be carrying a few extra inches around the waist this time around, it would appear that they are actually somewhat lighter than their last full outing in 1999.
 Both Kristine Konchanski, the object of Lister’s affections, along with the ship’s computer ‘Holly’, do not feature in this series.
 Instead we are left with the original crew from series 1 of Rimmer, Lister, & The Cat, along with service mechanoid Kryten who became a regular from series 3 onwards.